joergboe/testframework/doc/manpage.md

 Alternatively the existence of an file SKIP in the Test Case/Suite directory inhibits the execution of all variants of the Case/Suite.

 The function 'setCategory' defines the categories of a Test Case or Test Suite.
+If the function 'setCategory' is not called during Case initialization the Case has the default category 'default'.
-If the function 'setCategory' is not called during
+If the function 'setCategory' is not called during Suite initialization the Suite has no category.
-Case or Suite initialization, the artifact has the default category 'default'.
 If the function 'setCategory' is called with an empty parameter list, all catagories are cleaned.
 The categories are checked before the Case- or Suite- preparation is executed.
 The run-categories of the a test run can be defined with command line parameter -c|--category VALUE.
 The run-categories are considered to be patterns.
 If one of the run-category pattern matches any of the categories of the artifact, the Case/Suite is executed.
 Otherwise it is skipped.